Battle of Maarat al-Numan (2012): Military counter-attack and Wadi Deif siege

 On 10 October, rebels were in control of the western entrance to the city, while the military was in control of the eastern entrance, where government troops were reportedly massing for a counter-offensive.
 Tanks from Mastumah, south of Idlib city, were being sent to Maarrat al-Nu'man.
 Army forces were deployed along the highway to secure a corridor for the tanks.
 Rebels were making attempts to stop their advance and reportedly damaged three tanks.
 Rebel fighters also intercepted troops on the outskirts of Khan Sheikhun, south of Maarrat al-Nu'man, leading to clashes that left 14 rebels dead.
 Later that day, the military conducted a counter-attack in an attempt to recapture the town.
 The rebels managed to repel the attack, but suffered heavy casualties, with one report stating 30 opposition fighters were killed.

 On 11 October, an AFP reporter said that the rebels were in control of five kilometers of highway running from the town.
 On the same day, the FSA launched an attack on an army base, which was being used to shell Maarrat al-Nu'man, just east of the town near the highway.
 Rebels used at least one captured tank, RPGs and mortar bombs, as the town continued to be hit by airstrikes.

-On 12 October, 12 rebels were killed in a series of air-strikes south of the town.
+On 12 October, 12 rebels were killed in a series of air-strikes by the Syrian Air Force south of the town.

 On 13 October, the rebels renewed their assault on the Wadi Deif military base, east of Maarrat al-Nu'man.
 Air force jets bombed the attacking rebels leaving 22 fighters wounded.
 The town was being heavily shelled and hit with air-strikes as the military made attempts to retake Maarrat al-Nu'man.
 One of the primary targets of the strikes was an underground emergency field hospital.
 Later during the day, the rebels managed to halt a 40-vehicle military column advancing on the town, which included 10 tanks.
 The vehicles were stopped 10 kilometers south of Maarrat al-Nu'man.

 Aftermath

-The battle was seen as a strategic victory for opposition forces.
+The battle was seen as a strategic victory for rebel forces.
 The capture of the town cut one of the main land supply routes for government troops fighting in Aleppo.
-Although, rebel forces did not manage to capture the Wadi Deif military base on the city's outskirts and a siege which lasted for six months ended in mid-April 2013 when the Syrian Army broke the blockade and potentially reopened the supply route from Damascus towards Aleppo.
+Although, rebel forces did not manage to capture the Wadi Deif military base on the city's outskirts and a siege which lasted for six months ended in mid-April 2013 when the Syrian Army broke the blockade and potentially reopened the supply route from the capital Damascus towards Aleppo.